wintercms/docs/plugin-replacement.md

 Plugin replacement is a feature that allows you to create a plugin that replaces (or overrides) another plugin.
 This is useful when you're forking a plugin to add your own functionality but want to be able to seamlessly migrate from and act as a drop in replacement for the original plugin (i.e. retaining original data, fulfilling other plugin's dependencies on the original plugin, etc).

 <a name="plugin-replace-registration"></a>
-## Registering as a replacement
+## Registering a plugin as a replacement

-To enable the plugin replacement feature, specify the identifier for the plugin your plugin is replacing in your plugin details along with the version constraints that define what versions of the plugin are able to be replaced by your plugin.
+To enable the plugin replacement feature, specify the identifier for the plugin that your plugin is replacing in the `replaces` key within the `pluginDetails` array, along with the version constraints that define what versions of the plugin are able to be replaced by your plugin.

 ```php
 public function pluginDetails()